kaeeraa/kaede/src/components/README.md

 - `home` contains all components that are used only on the `Home` page.
 - `library` contains all components that are used only on the `Library` page.
 - `settings` contains all components that are used only on the `Settings` page.
+- `profile` contains all components that are used only on the `Profile` page.

 ### `general` folder